Good Ground Foodscapes is much more than a business venture - it's an essential endeavor.

 Before moving on I would like to thank Carl Warner for his inspiring foodscape artwork & images seen throughout this site.

-Later in life I came to truly appreciate the amazing synergy among God, people, and nature.
-I then fully acknowledged our God-given charge to be honorable stewards over His creations (nature).
-God enables us to have authority over nature, however with this authority comes our responsibility to rule/steward well.
+God has enabled us to have authority over nature, however with this authority comes our responsibility to rule/steward well.
 After all, nature and its resources (as well as its by-products) are necessary to survive and thrive.
 A healthy flourishing world is a need, not a want.
-Properly valuing & caring for God's creations (nature) certainly demonstrates love for God and people.
+Properly valuing & caring for God's creation (nature) certainly demonstrates love for God and people.

 The sights, the smells, the touches, the tastes, the sounds, the interactions, the connections, the experiences of this endeavor have been... peaceful, joyful, hopeful, loving, humbling, healthy, healing, comforting, transforming, meaningful, impactful, creative, stimulating, appealing, satisfying, rewarding.
 I know that's saying a lot, but it's true.
 Yes, there have been plenty of disappointments, frustrations, and obstacles; but these so-called problems were just learning/growing opportunities.